-AN: VERBAL - Do not ignore the wordlist.
-Eventhough the new pattern has no analogies and antonyms, it is still very important to have strong vocabulary.
+- VERBAL - Do not ignore the wordlist.
+Even Though the new pattern has no analogies and antonyms, it is still very important to have a strong vocabulary.
 Sentence Completion and, at times RCs, can be solved quickly if you know the meaning.
-Practice a lot of questions.
+Practise a lot of questions.
 There is ample study material available online and offline.
 Read articles and newspapers.
 It helps to improve grammar, you come across new words, and are habituated with long passages.

 YR: It was great talking to you, Ashwini.
 Congratulations, once again and I am sure you will do very well in the rest of the journey to the US.

 AN: Thank You Yocket.
 Thanks a lot for the encouragement.